Catchy title? Check! Personas? Check!

 The good news is: You can make your editorial calendar as robust as you want.

-Creating good titles for your blogs is the most important part of your editorial calendar; they are the hook that will entice users to click on the article and actually read your content.
+Creating good titles for your blogs is the most important part of your editorial calendar – after the intent of the topic, of course.
+They are the hook that will entice users to click on the article and actually read your content.

 However, great titles start with great keywords.